Mmmofan/YOLO_6D/README.md

 ---

 ### Train the model
-When finish pre-train and set the right *.ckpt* files(make sure the name, path right), run this code to train the model
+When finish pre-train and set the right *.ckpt* files(make sure the name, path correct), run below to train the model
 ```
 python train.py --datacfg cfg/ape.data --gpu 2
 ```